Messenger College logo

 1987

-Messenger College is founded in Joplin, Missouri, merging Southern Bible College and Evangelical Christian College.
+Messenger College is created in Joplin, Missouri, from the merger of Southern Bible College and Evangelical Christian College.

 2011